• Skip to primary navigation

 For the Dough

-• ¾ cup lactose free sour cream
+• ¾ cup lactose free sour cream or regular sour cream

 • 1 cup lactose free butter softened

-• 2 cups gluten free flour sifted
+• 2 cups gluten free all purpose flour sifted; can use regular all purpose flour

 For the Filling